-For example, if you’ve been taking a higher dosage of Pristiq, the full tapering process may take six months or more to complete.7 While you don’t have to remain in detox this whole time, it is highly recommended that you work closely with a doctor throughout the process to minimize the negative side effects.
+For example, if you’ve been taking a higher dosage of Pristiq, the full tapering process may take six months or more to complete.7 While you don’t have to remain in Pristiq detox this whole time, it is highly recommended that you work closely with a doctor throughout the process to minimize the negative side effects.

 Just like any other chronic medical condition, Pristiq addiction recovery requires ongoing treatment and management.
 This is a long-term process that may include treatment programs such as medical detox, inpatient rehab, IOP, sober living, aftercare, and community support groups.

-After you’ve completed detox, the next natural step in the addiction recovery process is rehab.
+After you’ve completed Pristiq detox, the next natural step in the addiction recovery process is rehab.
 Research shows that long-term drug rehab that lasts 90 days or longer provides clients with the best opportunity for sustained, lasting recovery and genuine life change.8

-Although rehab can seem like a daunting task, especially if you’ve never gone before, it’s an opportunity to address your addiction to Pristiq head-on and conquer it.
-During rehab, you’ll work with medical doctors, addiction counselors, recovery specialists, and your peers to address the core causes of your substance abuse and make positive and permanent life changes.
+Although Pristiq rehab can seem like a daunting task, especially if you’ve never gone before, it’s an opportunity to address your addiction to Pristiq head-on and conquer it.
+During Pristiq rehab, you’ll work with medical doctors, addiction counselors, recovery specialists, and your peers to address the core causes of your substance abuse and make positive and permanent life changes.

-Drug rehab programs vary but high-quality evidence-based treatment programs often include the following aspects:
+Pristiq rehab programs vary but high-quality evidence-based treatment programs often include the following aspects:

 - Educational lectures related to addiction and recovery

 - Structured recovery programming like the 12-Step Program